beemarsh/cpp_dsa/pointers/README.md

 std::cout << a ;
 ```
 The output of the above code would be `0x7ffe6dfdca20` because `a` points to the first element in the array.

+By using dereference operator, we can get the first element.